sebastian-mora/ruse_website/blogs/ecs-attack-methods/index.md

 Now the instance will connect to the cluster once the instance is started.

 Finally, we can deregister all other worker nodes in the cluster.
-This will force tasks to fail and be rescheduled to our worker.
+This will force tasks to fail and be rescheduled by our workers.
 Now you will have control over the docker container running in the cluster.
 These steps are identical to the steps detailed in the RCE + Container Escape section.

 An additional method to force rescheduling is to use the ECS API `ecs:update-container-instances-state`.
 Using this we can update the status of any instance node to `DRANING`.
 Setting a node to `DRANING` will cause all tasks to be rescheduled and the node will be in a suspended state.
 Once we are done we can set the status back to `ACTIVE` and the cluster will resume as normal.
 This is a less invasive method to force reschedules as it can be reverted without having access to the underlying node.
 Drain gang.